elliotec/greenery/file.txt

-You will gain money by a fattening action.
+You will meet an important person who will help you advance professionally.